David Tebet: Early life and early career

-Tebet was born on December 27, 1913, in Atlanta, Georgia.
+Tebet was born on December 27, 1913, in Atlanta, Georgia, the son of Ukrainian Jewish immigrants Joshua (born Jeschye Tabissinov in Kitay-gorod, Lypovets, Kiev Governorate) and Edith (née Eda Dechovitz).
 Most of his childhood, however, was spent in Philadelphia, Pennsylvania.

 His earliest jobs were part-time working as a theater usher for the former Shubert Theatre in Philadelphia.
 Tebet majored in journalism and graduated from Temple University.
 Soon after, Tebet moved to New York where he became a publicist on Broadway.
 In 1950, Tebet got his first major job handling publicity for NBC's new variety program Your Show of Shows which starred comedians Sid Caesar and Imogene Coca.
 He also helped handle talent for the show's producer, Max Liebman.

 Career at NBC

 In 1956, Tebet joined NBC as a programming executive and was soon made vice president for talent relations, a job, he boasted, that made him "the only person in this company without a job description."
 During his first few years at NBC, Tebet recruited George Burns to the network after he finished his eight years on CBS's The George Burns and Gracie Allen Show.

-Arguably, Tebet's most major accomplishment at his job was recruiting Johnny Carson to fill Jack Paar's position as host of The Tonight Show.
+Tebet was responsible for recruiting Johnny Carson to fill Jack Paar's position as host of The Tonight Show.
 Paar departed from The Tonight Show in 1962.
 At that time Carson was host of the Goodson-Todman daytime game show Who Do You Trust?.
 Tebet was watching the game show and saw Carson.
 Impressed with his hosting style, Tebet approached Carson who, reluctantly, agreed to host The Tonight Show.
 However, Carson could not immediately start his new job as he still had 26 weeks left on his contract with ABC.
-So, Tebet had a series of guest hosts on the program until Carson took over hosting duties in October 1962.
+Tebet scheduled a series of guest hosts on the program until Carson took over hosting duties in October 1962.

 Over the next decade, Tebet met the accommodations of Bob Hope and lured Dean Martin, James Garner, O. J. Simpson and Redd Foxx to NBC.
 After nearly 20 years of working in talent relations, Tebet resigned from the network in 1979.